Academic Excellence

 Student Council

-The council have devised their own School Improvement Plan using their own judgements and the areas highlighted by the School’s Improvement Plan.
-Four targets, which link to the RIME values, are worked on throughout the year.
+The council is led by Mrs Beech along with our Head Students.
+They are supported by the Deputy Head Students and the remaining student council members.
+The council have devised their own School Improvement Plan using their own judgements.
+These targets, which link to the RIME values, are worked on throughout the year.
 Each one starts with intent, students plan what they can do to make improvements, this then follows through to implementation of their ideas, making those improvements and finally, students measure the impact their improvements have had, reporting to the Senior Leaders on a termly basis.

 RIME Funding